Timmy T. Davis: Ambassador to Qatar

 On March 18, 2022, President Joe Biden announced his intent to nominate Davis to be the next United States Ambassador to Qatar.
 On March 30, 2022, his nomination was sent to the Senate.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on June 16, 2022.
 The committee favorably reported his nomination to the Senate floor on June 23, 2022.
 His nomination was confirmed by the full Senate via voice vote on August 4, 2022.
 He presented his credentials to Amir Sheikh Tamim bin Hamad Al Thani on September 13, 2022.

+A Department of State Office of the Inspector General report issued in May 2025 found a number of issues with Ambassador Davis’ leadership of the U.S. Embassy to Qatar.
+The report stated that a large portion of U.S. direct-hire staff told OIG they found the Ambassador inaccessible, unapproachable, and that his closed-door policy inhibited communication.
+Additionally, a small number of embassy U.S. direct-hire staff told OIG they witnessed the Ambassador openly express his displeasure with employees.
+The report stated that while the Ambassador told OIG he believed that embassy morale was high, OIG questionnaires found widespread dissatisfaction with his leadership.

 Awards and recognition

 Davis has received a number of awards including the Distinguished Honor Award and multiple Superior and Meritorious Honor awards.
-He is also the recipient of the State Department's Ryan C. Crocker Award for Outstanding Leadership in Expeditionary Diplomacy, and the American Foreign Service Association’s William R. Rivkin Award for Constructive Dissent.
+He is also the recipient of the State Department's Ryan C. Crocker Award for Outstanding Leadership in Expeditionary Diplomacy, and the American Foreign Service Association's William R. Rivkin Award for Constructive Dissent.